Better Bunching, Nicer Notching: Utility Maximization Subject to Piecewise-Linear Constraints

 \subsection{Model Setup}

 We start with the labor supply characterization employed by the vast majority of the literature, which follows the seminal work of \cite{Saez2010} and \cite{KlevenWaseem2013}.
 Agents maximize an iso-elastic quasi-linear utility function and choose consumption and labor subject to a piecewise-linear budget set.
-Well-known models that fit into this category include those of \cite{BurtlessHausman1978}, \cite{BestKleven2018}, \cite*{EinavFinkelsteinSchrimpf2017}, among others.
-For ease of exposition, we focus on budget sets with one kink or one notch in the main text.
-In the supplemental appendix, Sections \ref{sec:app:general_prob} and \ref{sec:app:general_prob_sol}, we generalize the literature to any combination of kinks and notches.
-Section \ref{sec:identification} below briefly discusses new insights for the identification of the elasticity that arise in the problem with multiple kinks and notches.
+For ease of exposition, we focus on budget sets with one kink or one notch in the main text and generalize to multiple kinks and notches in the supplemental appendix, Sections \ref{sec:app:general_prob} and \ref{sec:app:general_prob_sol}

 Consider a population of agents that are heterogeneous with respect to a scalar variable $N^{\ast}$, referred to as ability.
 Ability is distributed according to a continuous probability density function (PDF) $f_{N^{\ast}}$, with support $(0,\infty)$, and a cumulative distribution function (CDF) $F_{N^{\ast}}$.
 Agents know their $N^{\ast}$, but the econometrician does not observe the distribution of $N^{\ast}$.